Corporate Animals

-Corporate Animals is a 2019 American black comedy film directed by Patrick Brice and written by Sam Bain.
+Corporate Animals is a 2019 American comedy horror film directed by Patrick Brice and written by Sam Bain.
 The film stars Jessica Williams, Karan Soni, Isiah Whitlock Jr., Martha Kelly, Dan Bakkedahl, Calum Worthy, Jennifer Kim, Nasim Pedrad, Ed Helms, and Demi Moore.

 Corporate Animals had its world premiere at the Sundance Film Festival on January 29, 2019, and was released in the United States on September 20, 2019, by Screen Media Films.
+Critic reviews were generally negative.